 Unincorporated Bowie County population 35,075.
-The following are Bowie County's authorities, policies, programs and resources available to accomplish hazard mitigation action and strategies.
 Bowie County has a county judge and four commissioners.
 It has volunteer fire departments and a public works department.
 There is a county emergency management coordinator.
 Unincorporated Bowie County will integrate data and action recommendations into the existing maintenance program.
 The county judge or county commissioner will propose the integration to the County which will vote on it at the monthly city council meeting.
 The county judge will sign this into action after a majority vote.
 To improve and expand capabilities, Bowie County should establish a team to develop public-private initiatives addressing disaster related issues.

-DeKalb, population 1,527, The following are the city of DeKalb's authorities, policies, programs and resources available to accomplish hazard mitigation actions and strategies.
-The city of DeKalb has a mayor, a fire chief, and a police department, and maintenance department.
+DeKalb, population 1,527, The city of DeKalb has a mayor, a fire chief, and a police department, and maintenance department.
 DeKalb has building codes, and zoning ordinances DeKalb will integrate data and action recommendations into the existing capital improvements plan so that hazard mitigation will always be a consideration for future growth.
-A city council member or the mayor will propose the plans integration into the city council who will vote on it at the monthly city council meeting.
+A city council member or the mayor will propose the plan's integration into the city council who will vote on it at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
 To improve and expand capabilities, the City of DeKalb should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan.
 They could benefit from additional training and staff to support mitigation plan activities.

 Hooks, population 2,518.
-The following are the city of Hooks authorities, policies, programs and resources available to accomplish hazard mitigation actions and strategies.
 The city of Hooks has a mayor, a fire chief, who also serves as the emergency management coordinator, and a maintenance program and chief building official.
 The city of Hooks will integrate data and action recommendations from the mitigation plan into the existing capital implements plan into the local emergency operations plan.
 A city council member or the mayor will propose the plans integration to the city council who will vote on it at the monthly city council meeting.
-The mayor will sign thin into action after a majority vote.
+The mayor will sign this into action after a majority vote.
 To improve and expand the City of Hooks should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
 They could also benefit from additional training and staff to support mitigation plan activities.

-Leary, Population 433, The following are the city of Leary's authorities, policies, programs and resources available to accomplish hazard mitigation actions and strategies.
-The city of Leary has a mayor and a city council the jurisdiction of Leary will integrate data and action recommendations into the existing maintenance program.
+Leary, Population 433, The city of Leary has a mayor and a city council the jurisdiction of Leary will integrate data and action recommendations into the existing maintenance program.
 The city of Leary will integrate data and action recommendations from the mitigation plan into the existing capital implements plan and into the local emergency operations plan.
 A city council member or the mayor will propose it to the city council who will vote on it at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
 To improve and expand capabilities, the City of Leary should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.

 Maud, population, 977.
-The following are the city of Maud's authorities, policies, programs and resources available to accomplish hazard mitigation actions and strategies.
 The city of Maud has a mayor, a fire chief, who also serves as the emergency management coordinator, and a public works department as well as a police officer.
 The city of Maud will integrate data and actions recommendations into elements of the local emergency management plan and the zoning ordinance.
 A city council member or the mayor will submit proposals to the city council who will vote on it at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
 To improve and expand capabilities, the City of Maud should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.